raufmirzayee/raufmirzayee.github.io/_pages/cv.md

 * WiDS Chicago Ambassador, Women in Data Science (2022 - present)
 * Mentor/Mentee Organizer, Data Angels (2022 - present)
 * UtmostU, the Network for Young Adult Success, Chicago - Graduate Research Capstone Project (2021)
-* Business Volunter for the Arts / Team Lead with the Arts & Business Council of Chicago (2011 - present)
+* Business Volunter for the Arts / Team Lead with the Arts & Business Council of Chicago (2011 - 2018)